sseefried/docker-epidemic-build-env/README.md

     $ docker build .

 This will take a while to build.
-First it must download the Docker image `sseefried/debian-wheezy-ghc-android` (about 1.1G) and then must download, clone and build a bunch of libraries.
-Go get a coffee, drink it, go for a long walk and then come back.
+First, unless you performed the previous step, Docker must download the image `sseefried/debian-wheezy-ghc-android` (about 1.1G).
+It will then download, clone and build a bunch of libraries.
+Go get a coffee, drink it slowly, go for a long walk and then come back.
 Once it's finished type:

     $ docker images